mxc-commons/MxcLayoutScheme/README.md

 Important:

 `LayoutSchemeService` registers to the `MvcEvent::EVENT_DISPATCH` with priority of -1000.
 So layout selection happens *after* your controller action has returned *before* the page gets rendered.
 This means in particular that at the time the controller action is executed the `LayoutSchemeService` does not know anything about the layout selected and it's child view models.

-If you call for example `layoutScheme()->getChildViewModel("footer")` this would return nothing because the footer child ViewModel has not been computed yet.

-`LayoutSchemeService` is designed for early execution of the onDispatch event handler if called via the controller plugin.
-If early event handling is done the service prevents event processing to happen again when triggered globally afterwards.
+To get around this `LayoutSchemeService` was designed for early execution of the onDispatch event handler if called via the controller plugin.
+If this preponed event handling happens the service prevents event processing to happen again when triggered globally afterwards.
 Even in early processing the service triggers the `HOOK_PRE_SELECT_SCHEME` and `HOOK_POST_SELECT_LAYOUT` events.

 If you do not want one or both events to get triggered make sure to call `layoutScheme()->skipPostSelectLayoutEvent()` and/or `layoutScheme()->skipPreSelectSchemeEvent()` *before* you call `getChildViewModel()`, `getChildViewModels()` or `setVariables()`.
 Otherwise the event(s) will get fired.